Audience & Data

 Vehicle Identity

-At OCPP session initiation, the charger receives an EVCCID — an encrypted hardware identifier, never Make, Model, or VIN.
-VideoEV's identity resolution layer matches it against the Vehicle Identity Graph: a cross-reference of hardware identifiers, CPO session histories, and OEM data.
-Make, Model, Year, and Trim are resolved deterministically.
+At OCPP session initiation, the charger receives an EVCCID, an encrypted hardware identifier, never Make, Model, or VIN.
+VideoEV's identity resolution layer matches it against the Vehicle Identity Graph: a cross-reference of hardware identifiers, CPO session histories, and public trim / MSRP data.
+Make and Model are resolved deterministically where the graph has coverage; Trim and Year resolve where the graph supports it.
 MSRP is public record.
-A $145,000 Porsche Taycan Turbo S driver doesn't need income modeling — you already know what they drive.
+A $145,000 Porsche Taycan Turbo S driver does not need income modeling, the resolved vehicle segment carries the signal.

 50+tracked vehicle makes